Githeri (Kenyan Corn & Beans) Recipe

 - In a medium-size pan, heat oil.
 Saute onion for 3 minutes, until translucent.
 Add garlic and curry powder and cook for 1 minute.
 (If you must, you can skip this step.)

-- Combine all ingredients except salt, pepper, and lemon juice in a slow cooker.
+- Combine all ingredients except lemon juice in a slow cooker.
 Stir, then cover and cook on low 3-4 hours or on high 2-3 hours, until thoroughly cooked.

 Notes